-Every spring when my water garden needs to be restocked, I head out to a Maryland property called Lilypons.
-Nestled amid rolling hills, the gardens are an oasis of natural ponds teeming with water lilies and other beautiful aquatic plants.
+Every spring when my ornamental pond needs to be restocked, I head out to a Maryland property called Lilypons.
+Nestled amid rolling hills, the gardens are an oasis of natural pools teeming with water lilies and other beautiful aquatic plants.
 It is one of my favorite places to visit.
-So I was thrilled when recently, a Lilypons expert came to speak to our garden club about to create water gardens of our very own.
+So I was thrilled when recently, a Lilypons expert came to speak to our garden club about the newest innovations in water gardens.

 Richard Koogle is Director of Operations at Lilypons and has been designing and lecturing on water gardens since the 1970s.
 Over the years, he’s taught thousands of people how to install, stock and manage their own backyard or courtyard ponds.
 A firm believer that water gardens offer maximum rewards with only minimal care, Koogle says recent developments, including flexible rubber liners, container gardening and tabletop water gardens, have made them easier than ever to install.

-Among the many types of pond liners available today, Koogle tends towards the pre-cut, flexible rubber kind.
+Why does Koogle like flexible rubber liners?
 He prefers them not only for the many options they provide but also for their long durability.
-Friendly to both the environment and fish, the liner’s thick membrane can last up to 20 years before breaking down from weathering and U.V. light.
+Friendly to both the environment and fish, the liner’s thick membrane can last up to 20 years before breaking down.
 Moreover, flexible liners can be molded to fit the contours of any pond and their black color gives a natural look that blends well with plants and fish.

 “Now anyone with a balcony can have a water garden,” says Koogle.

-Finally, tabletop gardens are the simplest way of all to enjoy a water garden.“You can grow a water lily in a bowl right on your table,” says Koogle.
-Low-maintenance and filter-free, these tiny gardens can be grown indoors where they will bloom all season long.
+No space for a container garden?
+Tabletop gardens are the simplest way of all to enjoy a water garden.
+“You can grow a water lily in a bowl right on your table,” says Koogle.

-A ‘natural’ for the water garden, lilies are easy to grow and, with minimal care, they’ll flower reliably from spring until frost.
+Water lilies are a ‘natural’ for the water garden.
+They’re easy to grow and with minimal care, they’ll flower reliably from spring until frost.
 Their spectacular blooms typically last for three to four days before sinking back down beneath the surface to decay.

-Due to their fast growth rate, water lilies will typically outgrow their container every 2 to 3 seasons.
+However, due to their fast growth rate, water lilies will typically outgrow their container every 2 to 3 seasons.
 As a result, you’ll need to divide and replant them.
-According to Koogle, you can perform this task any time during the summer all the way up until August.
+Koogle says you can perform this task any time during the summer all the way up until August.
 Make sure to feed them with lily tabs (fertilizer) after replanting.

 HARDY WATER LILIES